 6. Þríhnúkagígur volcano

 The ultimate excursion has to be going deep inside a volcano, right?
-Well, it’s possible at the dormant Þríhnúkagígur.
+Well, you can do this at Þríhnúkagígur, a dormant volcano.

-After a moderate hike to reach the crater, you’ll descend 120 meters (400 feet) to the bottom via a cable lift.
+After a moderate hike to reach the crater, you’ll descend 120 m (400 ft) to the bottom of an ancient magma chamber via a cable lift.
 This way you can truly enjoy an insider look of what lies beneath the surface.

 Walking up Þríhnúkagígur is a big part of the experience as you’ll be rewarded by stunning scenery all around.